inveniosoftware/invenio/docs/quickstart.rst

 Run
 ---
 You can now run the necessary processes for the instance:

 .. code-block:: shell

   # ...in a new terminal, start the celery worker
   $ workon my-repository
-  $ celery -A invenio_app.celery -l INFO
+  $ celery worker -A invenio_app.celery -l INFO

   # ...in a new terminal, start the flask development server
   $ workon my-repository